K-Scorpio/scorpiosec/content/en/posts/HTB-Crafty.md

 ![archive content credentials](/images/HTB-Crafty/playercount-file.png)

 We have a tool called [RunasCs](https://github.com/antonioCoco/RunasCs) that enables us to execute processes with permissions different from our current user's.
-Our objective is to launch an Administrator shell from the current user `svc_minecraft`.
+Our objective is to get an Administrator shell from the current user `svc_minecraft`.

 Let's generate a payload with `msfvenom`.